 Cap Rate as a Measure of Risk

-Cap rate can also be seen as a way to estimate risk.
-A higher cap rate usually implies a lower prospect of return on investment and thus a higher level of risk, whereas a lower cap rate conversely can mean a better valuation and thus lower level of risk.
+The cap rate can also be seen as a way to estimate risk.
+A higher cap rate usually implies a lower prospect of return on investment and thus a higher level of risk, whereas a lower cap rate conversely can mean a better valuation and thus a lower level of risk.

 So, is it better to go for a lower risk investment (lower cap rate) or a higher risk investment (higher cap rate) that might have a better potential for a higher return on investment?
 Unfortunately, as with most investment decisions, the answer isn’t cut and dry.
 Rather, this depends on personal investing goals, tolerance of risk, and many other factors.
 Because of these factors, it’s important to view cap rate as one aspect of many when evaluating a property for investment.